 The objective of the Agency Incident Response Guidelines is to outline the steps to take when a security incident has occurred.
 The Agency Plan also aims to lessen the costs of disruption to the Commonwealth's services and assets, whether they are monetary, such as those associated with replacing equipment or infrastructure, or whether they be cost associated with the loss of business data or a loss to the Commonwealth's reputation.
 The plan contains templates that agencies can use to create a security event/incident evaluation and response process.

 Security Standard Procedures Manual, (COT-067), as developed by and is maintained by Kentucky’s Commonwealth Office of Technology (COT).
 It is a customized and comprehensive document which contains IT security procedures that are to be reviewed and practiced by all COT employees, contractors and managed agencies.
 This manual provides guidance regarding security policies as they relate to Commonwealth of Kentucky’s goals, principles, ethics, and responsibilities and identifies the specific procedures that employees must follow to comply with the COT security objectives.

-Security Domain of the Enterprise Architecture and Standards documents the enterprise standards that pertain specifically to IT security.
-The entire Enterprise Architecture and Standards process and comprehensive list of all enterprise standards can be found here.
+Security Domain of the Kentucky Information Technology Standards (KITS) documents the enterprise standards that pertain specifically to IT security.
+Kentucky Information Technology Standards (KITS) and related processes are documented here.